-(i) Theft/loss of personal effects
+Theft/loss of personal effects

-The Council is not liable for the loss or theft of pupils' clothing or personal effects for example mobile phones, tablets etc. and any items are therefore brought into the school at the pupil/parents' own risk.
+The Council is not liable for the loss or theft of pupils' clothing or personal effects for example mobile phones, tablets etc. and any items therefore brought into the school is done so at the pupil/parents' own risk.